numbas/editor-docs/source/question-parts.rst

     Penalty for revealing steps
         If the student reveals the Steps, reduce the total available marks by this amount.
 Credit for the part is scaled down accordingly.
 For example, if there are 6 marks available and the penalty for revealing steps is 2 marks, the total available after revealing steps is 4.
 An answer worth 3 marks without revealing steps is instead worth :math:`3 \times \frac{4}{6} = 2` marks after revealing steps.

+    Show correct answer on reveal?
+        When the student reveals answers to the question, or views the question in review mode, should a correct answer be shown?
+You might want to turn this off if you're doing custom marking and the part has no "correct" answer.

 .. _information-only:

 Information only